Borja21091/Ultralyzer/docs/doc_installation.md

 3. **Install Dependencies**:

-   Double-click on the `install.bat` or run it from the command line:
+   Run the following command from the command line:

    ```bash
    install.bat